-We understand that for still and video work, you need an installation that looks good on camera under studio lights and is safe to play on.
+We understand that for still and video work, you need a background that looks good on camera under studio lights and is safe to play on.

-Our standard installation for action shoots is to install artificial grass over a 25mm shock pad.
+Our standard installation for photography specific fake grass is to install artificial grass over a 25mm shock pad.
 This will provide a stable surface for players’ boots to grip and reduce ball bounce to what would be expected on a natural pitch.
 The artificial grass surface is 100% bonded to the shock pad to ensure no ripples or joint failures occur during use under hot lights.

-We believe that hiring artificial grass is not the best solution for events and photoshoots, as second-hand products are often worn, used, and of low quality.
+We believe that hiring fake grass for photography is not the best solution for events and photoshoots, as second-hand products are often worn, used, and of low quality.

-Whilst we understand budgets need to be kept as tight as possible, the risk of an event having to be stopped because of safety concerns or visual requirements not being met far outweighs the cost of new synthetic grass.
+Whilst we understand budgets need to be kept as tight as possible, the risk of a photoshoot having to be stopped because of safety concerns or visual requirements not being met far outweighs the cost of new fake grass for all of your photography projects.

-We understand that for still and video work, you need an installation that looks good on camera under studio lights and is safe to play on.
-As a result, we have never used a 3G or 4G grass, as we believe it is not an appropriate product for this kind of work.
+We understand that for still and video work, you need a high quality artificial grass background that looks good on camera under studio lights and is safe to play on.
+As a result, we have never used a 3G or 4G fake grass, as we believe it is not an appropriate product for this kind of work.

 3G and 4G surfaces generally require sand or rubber infilling, which is a messy and time-consuming process to both install and remove.
 Yet, without the infill, the pile height is not maintained, and instead tends to lie flat, causing the grass to look shiny from one direction and dark from another.

-However, our range offers the best of both worlds.
+However, our range of fake grass offers the best of both worlds for your photography projects.
 Our products provide a surface that is both safe to play on and looks very realistic under studio lighting, even for close-up work.

 An installation that we recently completed for a Puma campaign shows the excellent results that our artificial grass can provide for your photoshoot.